Generic Name: dabrafenib (da-BRAF-e-nib)

 - Dabrafenib should be used with extreme caution in CHILDREN younger than 18 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Dabrafenib may cause harm to the fetus.
-Do not become pregnant while you are taking it and for at least 4 weeks after you stop taking it or for at least 4 months after you stop taking it with trametinib.
+Do not become pregnant while you are taking it and for at least 2 weeks after you stop taking it or for at least 4 months after you stop taking it with trametinib.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking dabrafenib while you are pregnant.
 It is not known if dabrafenib is found in breast milk.
 Do not breast-feed while taking dabrafenib.